 As an additional precaution, Sidebar Gadgets do not display the UAC elevation prompts that are used to run programs with full administrator privileges.
 If a gadget launches an application installed on the computer, however, that application may display UAC elevation prompts.
 For example, if a gadget attempts to delete a file in the System32 directory, the delete operation would not succeed and no elevation prompt would be shown to the user.
 This failure happens because most critical files cannot be modified by standard users.

 Windows Vista includes a new parental controls feature to help enforce various safe browsing and execution policies on a computer.
-For example, a parent might only allow a child to run games that are G-rated and only browse to specific Web sites.
-The policy for Web browsing applies to gadgets in the Sidebar also; if the parental control policy only allows a child to browse to Web sites "A" and "B", attempts to communicate with site "C" will fail.
+For example, a parent might only allow a child to run games that are E-rated and only browse to specific websites.
+The policy for Web browsing applies to gadgets in the Sidebar also; if the parental control policy only allows a child to browse to websites "A" and "B", attempts to communicate with site "C" will fail.

-The choice to run a gadget is presented to the user in the same way that the choice to run any application downloaded from the internet is presented.
+The choice to run a gadget is presented to the user in the same way that the choice to run any application downloaded from the Internet is presented.
 Information about the author of the gadget is displayed in a dialog box that indicates there is risk associated with this file.
-After the user accepts the warning, the gadget will run with all of the permissions associated with their login account.
+After the user accepts the warning, the gadget will run with all of the permissions associated with the user's login account.